Trichothecene: Toxicity

-The trichothecene mycotoxins can be absorbed though topical, oral and inhalational routes and are highly toxic at the sub-cellular, cellular, and organic system level.

 Trichothecenes differ from most other potential weapon toxins since they can act through the skin, which is attributed to their amphipathic and lipophilic characteristics.
 The small amphipathic nature of trichothecenes allows them to easily cross cell membranes and interact with different organelles such as the mitochondria, endoplasmic reticulum (ER). and chloroplast The lipophilic nature of trichothecenes allow them to be easily absorbed through skin pulmonary mucosa, and gut.
 Direct dermal application or oral ingestion of trichothecene causes rapid irritation to the skin or intestinal mucosa.
 As a dermal irritant and blistering agent, it is alleged to be 400 times more intoxicating than sulfur mustard.

 The response in the body to the mycotoxin, alimentary toxic aleukia, occurs several days after consumption, in four stages: